Matt Abbott (lacrosse): Personal

 Matthew Joseph Abbott, born in Syracuse, NY, is the son of Tom and Lorie Abbott.
 Matt is the third member of the Abbott family to play for Syracuse University.
-His grandfather, Larry Abbott played at SU from 1950-1952.
-His father, Tom Abbott played from 1975-78.
+His grandfather, Larry Abbott played at SU from 1950 to 1952.
+His father, Tom Abbott played from 1975 to 1978.
 His brother Michael played for University of Virginia, where he won a Division I national championship, and for SUNY Cortland, where he won a Division III national championship and is now the assistant offensive coach for Penn.

 High school

 Abbott played varsity lacrosse at Nottingham High School from eighth grade until his senior year.
 He totaled 212 career points (131 goals, 81 assists), with 42 goals and 29 assists his senior year.
 He was named team captain his sophomore, junior and senior year.
 He played for the 2004 Empire State Games Central Team, and helped them win a gold medal.

 Freshman Year: He earned honorable mention all-league laurels.

 Sophomore Year: Named first team all-league and All-CNY honorable mention.
 He was selected as an alternate for the Empire State Games Central team.

 Junior Year: First team all-league and first team All-CNY.
-Named his team’s offensive MVP.
+Named his team's offensive MVP.

 Senior Year: First team all-league, first team All-CNY and All-American.
 Named team MVP.